 "Kirito-san, I've always wanted to thank you," Silica said as she pulled up a seat next to him.
 "You saved me three times.
 I'll never forget that."

 "Yeah."
 Silica started counting off with her fingers.
-"First with that monster, then against that PKing guild and then because you got that revival item you gave Klein-san."
+"First with that monster, then against that PKing guild and then through that revival item you gave Klein-san."

-The truth was that he had never done any of those rescues specifically for Silica's sake, but when she smiled, he felt happy too, so he didn't mention it.
+The truth was that he had never done any of those things specifically for Silica's sake, but when she smiled, he felt some of her happiness, so he didn't mention it.

-"When you were my big brother for a day, it made me very happy too," Silica continued.
+"It also made me happy when you were my big brother for a day," Silica continued.
 "I miss Pina, but it's so nice to see you again."

 Then she hugged him.
 Not being very used to that kind of physical contact, he was somewhat startled.